COME AND PLAY

 * Limited availibility, sign up ASAP to secure place.

-* Purchase of this ticket includes access to this workshop only.
+* Purchase of this ticket includes access to the full workshop.
 We cannot offer refunds on your purchase.

-* Please contact izzystott@googlemail.com for any questions about access and concessions.
+* Please contact izzystott@googlemail.com for any questions about access.

 “Izzy has such a skill at holding the space and making it exciting and fun while ensuring it feels safe and inclusive”